lightbend/fdp-sample-applications/README.md

 #### 3. Set Up deploy.conf

-In what follows, more details of deploying to FDP-Lab and submitting the apps to Marathon are described [here](https://docs.google.com/document/d/1eMG8I4z6mQ0C4Llg1VHnpV7isnVAtnk-pOkDo8tIubI/edit#heading=h.izl4k6rmh4c0).
+In what follows, more details of deploying to `fdp-apps-lab` and submitting the apps to Marathon are implemented in the SBT build files.
-TODO: remove this link before distribution.
-Add any additional useful bits from that document here first.

 Copy `./deploy.conf.template` to `./deploy.conf` and edit the settings if necessary.
 However, they are already correct for `jim-lab`.
 (Use `jim-lab` if you deployed the default `fdp-laboratory-base` image.)
 Here is the default configuration: